How to apply for citizenship

 - You need to have lived in the same location for the past three months.

 - You must have no major criminal activity.
 Small offenses like a traffic ticket are okay, but you cannot be convicted of any major crimes.
 Always be honest about this because most small crimes are okay but if you lie on your application, this can make your application get rejected.
+You might even get deported.
+If you have been convicted of a crime, it is very important to talk to a lawyer.
+They will let you know what to do.

 - You must study and learn about the United States government, economy, and history so that you can pass the Civics exam.